-Recent Accounting Standards-In February 2016, the Financial Accounting Standards Board ("FASB") issued a comprehensive standard related to lease accounting to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
+In February 2016, the FASB issued a comprehensive standard related to lease accounting to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 Most significantly, the new guidance requires lessees to recognize operating leases with a term of more than 12 months as lease assets and lease liabilities.
 The adoption will require a modified retrospective approach at the beginning of the earliest period presented.
 The new standard is effective for the fiscal year beginning after December 15, 2018, with early adoption permitted.
-We are evaluating the impact of this standard on our consolidated financial statements.
+We are continuing to evaluate the impact of this standard.
+We expect this standard to have a material impact on our consolidated financial statements.